Transform Glass Panels by Retrofitting Decorative Window Films

 Here is one you may not have thought of.
 Skylights are a beautiful accent that add a ton of character, but they’re a little less lovely when they’re shining light directly into your face while trying to work or first thing in the morning.
 If you want to tone down your skylights, a decorative window film can cut the glare while still giving the room that airy, open-to-the-sky feeling that you love.
 They look great, and they’re far less costly than installing difficult skylight window screens or blinds.

 Glass cabinets are justifiably fashionable for their airy, fresh style, but if your cupboards or office cabinets aren’t well sorted, you may be a little embarrassed that everyone can see the disorganized contents.
 After all, if you wanted to show the world what is inside, you would’ve installed open face shelves instead of cabinets.
-A decorative glass film hides the mess but keeps the fresh feel of a glass fronted cabinet, and you can pick a texture or color that matches the décor of the space.
+A decorative glass film can hide the mess but keep the fresh feel of a glass fronted cabinet, and you can pick a texture or color that matches the décor of the space.
 The options are nearly limitless to find something that suits your style.

 If you would like to see all the options available with decorative window films, we’re here to help!
 To learn more about all the great things a decorative glass film can do for your space, please click HERE.
 If you have questions about how window film can be implemented into your school, contact one of our Window Film Pros for answers to your questions and to schedule a free, no obligation on-site consultation and estimate.